finix-payments/finix-pax-mpos-android-sdk-demo-app/README.md

 Please see the sample app to see how to interact with the SDK.
 The App works as follows:

-1. Ensure the mPOS device (D135) has been paired to your phone/tablet via bluetooth.
+1. Pair the mPOS device (D135): Ensure the D135 device is paired with your phone/tablet via Bluetooth.
-2. Launch the app
+2. Launch the app: Open the application on your device.
-3. To connect the app to the device, first click the `Scan for Devices` button.
-This will scan for currently paired bluetooth devices.
+3. Scan for devices: Tap `Scan for Devices` to search for currently paired Bluetooth devices.
-4. Once the button is clicked a dialog would open showing a list of currently paired bluetooth devices
-5. Select the mPOS device.
-This will begin the process of connecting to the device and a loading spinner will be shown.
-You can observe the log output on the screen as it outputs messages of current progress
-6. Once the connection is complete and successful, one can initiate transactions by typing the amount into the `TextField` with the default value of `3.14` and clicking one of `Sale, Auth, Refund`
+4. Select the mPOS device: A dialog will appear listing paired D135 devices.
+Select your device to start the connection process.
+A loading spinner will appear, and you can monitor connection progress through the on-screen logs.
+5. Configure merchant data: Open the Configuration menu, enter the merchant details, and tap Save.
+6. Configure optional data: Open the Others menu, enter the tag and split transfer details, and tap Save.
+7. Initiate a transaction: Enter an amount in the TextField (default: `3.14`) and choose one of the following actions: `Sale, Auth, Refund`.

 Note: The app requires the addition of retrofit as a dependency due to proguard issues with the AAR